 The presence of cancer and tumors in the peritoneal tissues of the abdomen can also cause a frequency in urination, night sweats, fever, and loss of muscle tissue.

-The early detection of mesothelioma is critical to the patient’s prognosis and in determining applicable treatment options.
-However, mesothelioma can be difficult to diagnose for a number of reasons, so a variety of tests may be used to determine a diagnosis.
-To learn more about how mesothelioma is diagnosed, please follow this link: diagnosis.
+The early detection of the cancer is critical to the patient’s prognosis and in determining applicable treatment options.
+However, it can be difficult to diagnose for a number of reasons, so a variety of tests may be used to determine a diagnosis.
+To learn more about how this cancer is diagnosed, please follow this link: diagnosis.